-State Police Colonel orders personnel not to destroy evidence tied to whistleblower's case
+State Police colonel orders personnel not to destroy evidence tied to whistleblower's case

 Latest Weather Blog

-State Police Colonel orders personnel not to destroy evidence tied to whistleblower's case
+State Police colonel orders personnel not to destroy evidence tied to whistleblower's case

 BATON ROUGE- State Police Colonel Lamar Davis issued a strongly worded memo to all of State Police last week ordering them not to destroy or discard records pertaining to Carl Cavalier, a whistleblower who was fired after doing an interview with WBRZ about coverups at the agency.